wfleming/MockNSURLConnection/README.markdown

                                      body:@"woo"
                                    forURL:@"http://foo.bar/baz"];

-  // so on and so forth
+  // so on and so forth, call your code/NSURLConnection like normal }
-}

 @end